ythuang0522/MateReads/README.md

 Output:

 The program produce 4 files.

--inputfile.merge.fa : Long read sequences are reserved in this file.
+1. inputfile.merge.fa : Long read sequences are reserved in this file.

--inputfile.shortIS.fa: Long read sequences, which lengths are shorter than the minimum insert size (-c option), are reserved in the file.
+2. inputfile.shortIS.fa: Long read sequences, which lengths are shorter than the minimum insert size (-c option), are reserved in the file.

--inputfile.trimmed.fa: Mate pair reads, which can't be converted into long sequences, are reserved in the file.
+3. inputfile.trimmed.fa: Mate pair reads, which can't be converted into long sequences, are reserved in the file.

--inputfile.polluted.fa:  one of the end of mate pair reads can not be found sufficient k-mer in FM-index.
+4. inputfile.polluted.fa:  one of the end of mate pair reads can not be found sufficient k-mer in FM-index.